 Online by appointment.
 Further details will be given in the first lecture.
 Feel free to drop by to ask questions, or even just to introduce yourself and to chat.
 You can e-mail us any question, and we will try to respond promptly.
 You can also message us using the bCourses system.

-In case you have any trouble, there are plenty opportunities for help.
-We would also be happy to discuss with you any issues beyond the course work, not necessarily of macroeconomic substance.
+In case you have any trouble, there are plenty of opportunities for help.
+We would also be happy to discuss with you any issues beyond the course work, not necessarily of microeconomic substance.

 VII.
-Tentative schedule
+Tentative outline

-The course has four modules, each about 25% of the course (2 lectures):

-- Module I

-- Consumer choice under certainty (PR 3) and uncertainty (PR 5).

-- Module II

-- The production decision of the firm and the cost of production (PR 6 and 7).
+- Block I (Sep 15-17) - Consumer choice under certainty and uncertainty (PR 3 and 5). - Block II (Oct 6-8) - The production decision of the firm and the cost of production (PR 6 and 7). - Block III (Nov 3-5) - Competitive markets (PR 8 and 9) and monopolistic markets (PR 10 and 11). - Block IV (Dec 1-3) - Oligopolistic markets (PR 12) and strategic decisions (PR 13).

-- Module III

-- Competitive markets (PR 8 and 9) and monopolistic markets (PR 10 and 11).

-- Module IV

-- Oligopolistic markets (PR 12) and strategic decisions (PR 13).